-So it's been brilliant.
-Thank you very much for your third session from you're giving up your time. i That's a nice, nice to know that you now have the opportunity to prove that what you say does work having gone through it yourself.
+Zoe, it's been brilliant.
+Thank you very much for the third session from you, giving up your time like that.
+And it's nice to know that you now have the opportunity to prove that what you say does work, having gone through it yourself.

 Yeah.

-Your son is doing well.
+Your son is doing well, I hope.

-I hope.
 Yeah, he's good.
 He's asleep up there.
-But yeah, all